 Contractual relationships with an education management organization providing or planning to provide substantially all the school's educational services.

-Amendments Requiring Commissioner Approval: If a charter school desires change the terms of its charter, the school's board of trustees shall vote on and submit to the Commissioner a request in writing to amend its charter.
+Amendments Requiring Commissioner Approval: If a charter school plans to change the terms of its charter, the school's board of trustees shall vote on and submit to the Commissioner a request in writing to amend its charter.
 Changes requiring approval by the Commissioner before they can be implemented include:

 School name;